Finding Wildlife Linkages

 FUNNEL-FENCING IN ACTION

-The Arizona Game of Fish Department conducted a study in northern Arizona with the construction of the Munds Canyon Wildlife Underpass and Woods Canyon Wildlife Underpass on Interstate 17 in 2007.
-They found that after the crossings were built, elk were able to cross the I-17 safely but vehicles still hit elk more than 20 times a year.
+The Arizona Game of Fish Department conducted a study in northern Arizona at the Munds Canyon underpass and Woods Canyon underpass on Interstate 17 in 2007.
+They found that elk did cross I-17 safely using the existing underpasses but vehicles still hit elk more than 20 times a year.
 After wildlife funnel-fencing was installed in 2010, however, wildlife-vehicle collisions with elk reduced to 0 or 1 per year – and there have been no elk collisions since 2013.
 Wildlife crossings on their own will work, but funnel-fencing makes them work best.

 Here are some examples of wildlife crossings from around the world: